What accessible content is

 Making content accessible lets more people use our services confidently and independently.

-How people access and interact with the web
+How people access and use the web

 Our 2025 research shows that: